A Cost Overview Guide

 Hiring interns and part-timers at the early stages of your startup can help you save money.
 Although these employee members will likely work for less, you can help incentivise them by giving them responsibilities equal to their work and increasing their hourly rate as your company grows.

 Automation platforms can help you save a lot of time, money, and other resources to conduct administrative work.
-This is especially true for companies with a minimal workforce.
+This is especially true for companies with a minimal workforce and startups.
 Take advantage of automation tools such as:

 If you are looking for more ideas, check out these top 10 IT automation tools.